 A Total Knee Replacement (also called Total Knee Arthroplasty, Full knee replacement) is a surgical procedure designed to replace a severely diseased knee joint with an artificial knee joint.

-The knee is a hinge joint involving the femur (thigh bone), tibia (shin bone) and patella (knee cap).
+The knee is a rotating hinge joint involving the femur (thigh bone), tibia (shin bone) and patella (knee cap).
 In a total knee replacement, the ends of the femur and tibia, and sometimes the patella, are surgically removed and replaced with an artificial joint known as a prosthesis.

 Total Knee replacement surgery is usually performed when advanced arthritis causes pain and stiffness of the knee joint, seriously restricting movement and quality of life.
 Total Knee replacement is generally recommended only when other treatments such as medication, physiotherapy and exercise are no longer effective.